-Here are five of the best password managers available now.
+Here are five of the best password managers you can download and start using now.

 - Basic: Free

 - Premium: $36 a year

 LastPass is a quick and easy way to create secure passwordsLogMeIn